Leaders Go First, Leaders Go Last

 Leadership is a hot topic in America, especially in Christian circles.
 But we also have a long history of getting it wrong.
 The disciples had a specific idea of leadership that they imposed on Jesus.
 Jesus tried to prepare them for His kingdom and how things don’t work the same there.
-But until the unthinkable happened they couldn’t grasp Jesus leading from a position of humility and suffering.
+But until the unthinkable happened, they couldn’t grasp that Jesus was leading from a position of humility and suffering.

 Leaders Go First:

 The Christian leader should lead from the front by setting an example and being steadfast in the truth even when it is inconvenient.

 When I was a kid, I saw how my dad led.
 “Right is right, and wrong is wrong,” he would say.
 He knew people would have excuses and reasons for what they did or didn’t do, but to my dad, that didn’t matter.
 On Monday nights, Dad would go to visitation.
 He would visit the sick, new believers, visitors, and people who might be interested in hearing more about the Gospel.
 It was my dad and the preacher most Mondays.
 When I was old enough, he “encouraged” me to go as well, but I never remember seeing more than four people there.
 My dad never complained or bad-mouthed those people who were not reaching out to the community.
 He just led by doing.
 And that profoundly impacted me and how I do things to this day.

 Christian leadership in America has followed the cultural trends we see in other realms.
 We have Celebrity Pastors and famous authors who are idolized and emulated.
 They are given special treatment and put in very uncomfortable situations.

 When you speak at a conference or teach in a local church, they will always want to honor you in some way—sitting in a special seat or going first in line.
 Some of this can not be helped, and it isn’t worth the confusion and the fuss to refuse.
 But you should watch how they act with their people.